The Alaska Glaciers Mountains Fjords Tour is an active, off the beaten path adventure to one of the largest protected wilderness areas on Earth.

 Or, consider the slightly longer trip to the Columbia Glacier, the largest tidewater glacier in Prince William Sound!
 Here you can paddle among the icebergs and through some remote bays that are completely inaccessible by motorized boats. $259.

-Glacier/Wildlife Cruises: Look for wildlife and enjoy the outstanding glacial scenery while you cruise Prince William Sound.
-Not only will you see South Central Alaska’s largest tidewater glacier, the Columbia Glacier, you will have the opportunity to view fantastic wildlife of that area including; sea lions, whales, seals, puffins, sea otters, eagles, goats, bears and much more. $130, $65 Ages to 12.
+Glacier/Wildlife Cruises- Look for wildlife and enjoy the outstanding glacial scenery while you cruise Prince William Sound.
+Not only will you see South Central Alaska’s largest tidewater glacier, the Columbia Glacier, you will have the opportunity to view fantastic wildlife of that area including; sea lions, whales, seals, puffins, sea otters, eagles, goats, bears and much more.
+From $140.

-Today we’ll cross Prince William Sound on the Alaska State Ferry along the base of the towering Chugach Mountains.
-We'll look for bears, humpback and killer whales, Dall porpoises, sea lions, harbor seals, and mountain goats as we relax and enjoy the scenery.
-En route we'll pass the Columbia Glacier, one of the largest and most magnificent tidewater glaciers in the state.
-The Columbia Glacier covers an area the size of Los Angeles and casts thousands of tons of ice into the sea each year.
+Today we’ll cross Prince William Sound on the Alaska State Ferry along the base of the towering Chugach Mountains past dozens of glacial fjords.
+We'll look for humpback and killer whales, sea otters, Dall porpoises, sea lions, harbor seals, and mountain goats as we relax and enjoy the scenery.
+In route we'll pass the Columbia Glacier, one of the largest and most magnificent tidewater glaciers in the state.

 Our ferry brings us back to Whittier, just south of Anchorage, in the heart of the Chugach National Forest.
 Time permitting we’ll take a short hike before returning to Anchorage by about 5:00-5:30 pm.